El-Viajero/Keyhole-Beta-/README.md

 # 🔍 Keyh0le {Beta}
-PLEASE NOTE THIS APP IS STILL IN BETA.
-ISSUES ARE EXPECTED TO OCCUR.
-CORE FEATURES WORK WITH MINOR BUGS.

-**Keyh0le** is a desktop tool that allows users to analyze website content for keyword frequency, readability, sentiment, and automatic summarization.
-Built with a focus on simplicity and user experience, Keyh0le combines NLP, sentiment analysis, and modern GUI design to provide rich insights from web pages.
+**Keyh0le {Beta}** is a desktop tool that allows users to analyze website content for keyword frequency, readability, sentiment, and automatic summarization.
+Built with a focus on simplicity and user experience, Keyh0le {Beta} combines NLP, sentiment analysis, and modern GUI design to provide rich insights from web pages.

 ## 🚀 Features

+### 🔄 Updated & New Additions

 - **Summarization**: Automatically condense full pages or sections using transformer-based models.
 - **Sentiment Analysis**: Understand the tone of content with VADER sentiment scores.
 - **Readability Metrics**: Includes Flesch Reading Ease scoring.
 - **Keyword Extraction**: Displays the top 10 most frequent words, with optional exclusion filters.
 - **Domain Crawling**: Recursively analyze multiple pages within a domain.
+- **Named Entity Recognition (NER)** _(NEW)_: Identifies people, organizations, dates, and locations from content.
+- **Entity Relationship Mapping** _(NEW)_: Maps relationships between co-occurring named entities in reports, viewable in a dedicated GUI tab.
+- **Intelligence-Style Report Formatting** _(NEW)_: Reports are now structured with emoji-coded sections and grouped entities for clarity and readability.
 - **Configurable Presets**: Save and load excluded keyword sets.
-- **Modern GUI**: Built with `customtkinter` for a sleek dark-themed interface.
+- **Modern GUI**: A dark-themed interface built with `customtkinter`, now includes a Relationships tab and charting support.

 ## 🛠️ Installation